PUBLICATION ETHICS AND MALPRACTICE STATEMENT

 When authentic errors in published work are pointed out by any person, which do not make the work invalid, Editors should publish errata pages or make corrections as soon as possible.
 If the error provides the work or substantial parts of it invalid, the paper should be retracted with the reason of retraction.

-The Editor of International Review of Law and Economics (IRLE)has ultimate responsibility for deciding if a manuscript submitted to International Review of Law and Economics (IRLE)should be published, and in doing so is guided by the journal’s policies as determined by the International Review of Law and Economics(IRLE) editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
+The Editor of British Journal of Business Research (BJBR) has ultimate responsibility for deciding if a manuscript submitted to British Journal of Business Research (BJBR) should be published, and in doing so is guided by the journal’s policies as determined by the British Journal of Business Research (BJBR) editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
 The Editor may consult with the Associate Editor and other members of the editorial team, as well as with reviewers, in making publication decisions.